goldfirere/singletons/README.md

 `const2 @T1 @T2` directly, but you can write the type applications by hand if you so choose.

-`singletons` also has limited support for preserving the order of type variables for the following constructs:
+`singletons-th` also has limited support for preserving the order of type variables for the following constructs:

 * Kind signatures of defunctionalization symbols.